Who Decides Who Is Willing?

 This major nuclear infrastructure project is undergoing a joint federal review by the IAAC and the Canadian Nuclear Safety Commission (CNSC) to evaluate environmental, health, social, and Indigenous rights impacts over its projected 160-year lifecycle.

-Public Feedback Open: Comments on the Initial Project Description are accepted until February 4, 2026.
+Public Feedback Open: Comments on the Initial Project Description are still being accepted.
 Submissions help shape the formal impact assessment guidelines.

-This short article and summary is based on an initial analysis of a proponent’s initial project description.
+This short article and summary is based on our project’s views from an initial analysis of a proponent’s initial project description.
 It does not represent, any community the NWMO or the Government of Canada.
 Learn more at the Melgund Integrated Nuclear Impact Assessment Project project page.